Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Proposal: Shirakami

+The execution phase is described in lines 2 to 8 of Algorithm \ref{alg:shirakami-occ}.
+It is similar to the read phase of Silo, except for read-access management.

+Please note that a straightforward approach to storing information about which data items are read by transactions incurs resource waste.
+It increases memory usage and reduces cache utilization.

-To improve this situation, we set the page to hold only the latest read epoch information (std::atomic$<$epoch$>$), which frees the page from garbage collection tasks and prevents cache pollution within the same epoch.
+To address this issue, we set each record to hold only the latest read epoch information (std::atomic$<$epoch$>$), freeing it from garbage collection and preventing cache pollution within the same epoch.
 This approach allows Silo to store read information with a worst-case performance degradation of about 5\%.